john-on-git/408/readme.md

     - Ensure that the constants are set correctly.
 - File beginning with demo_ can be used to observe the AI agents playing the game directly.
     - Instantiate the correct agent type & layer structure.
-    - The pre-trained agent weights use: hiddenLayers=[layers.Flatten(), layers.Dense(16, activation=tf.nn.sigmoid)] //TODO if you're reading this I forgot to include them/update this part
     - Ensure that the correct weight file is loaded (change the file path).
 - Files beginning with human_interactive can be used to play the games directly.
     - Maze: Move using the arrow keys.
 Collect as many coins as possible.